knobs-dials/phplatex/README.md

 ## Features
 - Will cache generated images, based on a hash of the document string.
-  Meaning leaving the texify() calls on your page is cheap as successive runs will not run LaTeX at all.
+  This means leaving texify() on your page is cheap, as later calls will not run LaTeX at all.
 - CSS lowering to compensate for descenders, so TeX text used inline in HTML should look halfway decent.
 - Tweakable size.
-The default (90) is approximately the same size as HTML text.
+The default (90) is approximately the same size as typical page text.
 Capped at 300 for memory reasons.
 - Allows inclusion of extra TeX packages, via extraprelude.
 - Allows coloring of page background and default text color   (default is black on white, 0.,0.,0. on 1.,1.,1.)
 - Generates PNGs with transparency (note: consider antialiasing to that background)